First Day of School August 19, 2020

-David J. McGrath has directed high school bands the past thirty years in Michigan and Georgia.
+David J. McGrath has directed high school bands the past thirty-three years in the states of Michigan, Georgia and Texas.
 He holds a BA from DePauw University and an MA from Eastern Michigan University.
-He is currently the Director Bands at Klein Cain High School (the newest high school in the Klein, ISD), located in Tomball, Texas.
-Mr. McGrath is also in his second year of serving as the Program Coordinator for The Cavaliers Drum and Bugle Corps.
+He is currently the Director of Bands at Klein Cain High School, which is the newest high school (opening in August, 2017) in the Klein ISD – Klein, Texas.
+McGrath also serves as the Program Coordinator for The Cavaliers Drum and Bugle Corps.

-Concert Ensembles under his direction have received numerous honors including: invitations and performances for several regional and national concert festivals and clinics (including the 2010 Midwest Clinic, the 2000, 2006 and 2007 Bands of America National Concert Band Festival, and many state music association performances in both Michigan and Georgia).
-The Plymouth-Canton Educational Park Wind Ensemble was honored to perform an hour-long concert for President Bill Clinton (1996).
-Concert ensembles under Mr. McGrath’s direction have received straight superior ratings at state sponsored evaluations for 26 consecutive years.
+Concert Ensembles under his direction have received numerous honors including: invitations and performances for numerous regional and national concert festivals and clinics (including the 2010 Midwest Clinic, the 2000, 2006 and 2007 Bands of America National Concert Band Festival, and numerous state music association performances in both Michigan and Georgia).
+The Plymouth-Canton Educational Park Wind Ensemble had the honor of performing an hour-long concert for President Bill Clinton (1996).
+The Klein Cain Wind Ensemble has been a UIL Sweepstakes Award Recipient every year since opening in the fall of 2017.

 Mr. McGrath is a six-time recipient of the National Band Association Citation of Excellence, and has been named a Claes Nobel Educator of Distinction.
-He is very active as a concert band, marching band, and drum-corps adjudicator and clinician.
-He has judged finals at the Bands of America Grand National Championships, DCI World Championships, the Japan Marching Band Championships, and served on the DCI Judge Liaison team (during the 2013 season).
+He is very active as a concert band, marching band, and drum-corps adjudicator and clinician, having judged finals at the Bands of America Grand National Championships, DCI World Championships (having served on the DCI Judge Liaison team during the 2013 season), and Japan Marching Band Championships.
 He is a member of Phi Beta Mu, the GMEA and the MENC.

-He and his wife, Kimberley, have two wonderful sons – Nathaniel, and Logan (ages 19 and 17).
+He and his wife, Kimberley, are blessed with two wonderful sons – Nathaniel, and Logan.

-Kelsey Bradberry is delighted to be joining the Klein Cain High School band family as the Associate Director of Bands.
-A graduate of Georgia State University and Boston University, she holds a Bachelor of Music degree in Music Education, and a Masters in Music Education, respectively.
-While at Georgia State University, Ms. Bradberry participated in multiple ensembles including: the Symphonic Wind Ensemble, the Wind Orchestra, The university Orchestra, chamber ensembles, and Clarinet Choir.
+Ms. Bradberry holds a Bachelor of Music Education degree from Georgia State University and a Masters in Music Education degree from Boston University.
+While at Georgia State University, Ms. Bradberry participated in multiple ensembles including: the Symphonic Wind Ensemble, the Wind Orchestra, the University Orchestra, Chamber Ensembles, and Clarinet Choir.
 She also participated in the Georgia State University Marching Band and was the clarinet section leader during the marching band’s inaugural year.

-In addition to being an active private lesson teacher, Ms. Bradberry has worked with multiple nationallyrecognized band programs across the metro-Atlanta area including: Kennesaw Mountain High School, Harrison High School, Kell High School, Duluth High School and McEachern High School.
-She has taught at both the intermediate and high school level.
-While student teaching at Kennesaw Mountain HS, Ms. Bradberry served as the lead teacher of the concert band, which earned straight “Superior” ratings at the District XII GMEA Large Group Performance Evaluation.
+In addition to being an active private lessons teacher and sectional coach, Ms. Bradberry has worked with multiple nationally recognized band programs across the metro-Atlanta area including: Kennesaw Mountain High School, Harrison High School, Kell High School, Duluth High School, and McEachern High School.

-Ms. Bradberry’s professional affiliations include the National Association for Music Education, Georgia Music Educators Association, the National Band Association, and the Professional Association of Georgia Educators.
+Ms. Bradberry’s professional affiliations include the National Association for Music Education, the National Band Association, the Texas Music Educators Association, and the Texas Jazz Educators Association.

 Brian Perez is currently the Percussion Director for Klein Cain High School in Houston, TX.
 Brian has been an active educator in the Houston area for the last 16 years, including Dekaney HS, The Woodlands HS, The Woodlands College Park HS, Clear Brook HS, Pearland HS and Klein HS.
 He has also served as the Associate Director of Bands / Marching Band Director of the Nimitz HS band (2010-2012).
 Brian received his Bachelor's Degree in Music Education from the University of Houston.